sheetalrastogi/Selnium_notes/BDD/notes.md

 **Rule of Thumb**: Use Scenario when the test data is fixed.
 Use Scenario Outline when the same workflow must run with multiple sets of input data.

+In standard Gherkin, an Examples section is always scoped to a single Scenario Outline; it cannot be shared among multiple scenarios.

 ---